Wednesday, June 29, 2016

 Post Consumption Impression – 2.25 out of 3 mugs

-This was well rounded.
-Not the best but I assume it will finish in the top 25 once I finish he 100 root beers in the pile.
+This was a well-rounded experience.
+While it may not be the best, it will rank within the top 25 once I complete the 100 root beers in the pile.

 Would I recommend this at 8.0 out of 12 mugs?

-It is worth a try as there is nothing outstanding yet nothing terrible.
+It is worth a try as nothing is outstanding yet nothing terrible.